fast.genomicscompare 6,575 genera of bacteria & archaea

 About fast.genomics

-Fast.genomics includes representative genomes for 6,377 genera of Archaea and Bacteria.
-These were classified by using the Genome Tree Database.
+Fast.genomics includes representative genomes for 6,575 genera of Archaea and Bacteria.
+These were classified by using the Genome Tree Database (GTDB).
 Only high-quality genomes are included.
-Potential chimeras were excluded using GUNC.
+Potential chimeras were excluded using CheckM2.
 Where possible, genomes were taken from NCBI's RefSeq.

 Fast.genomics uses mmseqs2 to find homologs for a protein sequence of interest.
 This usually takes a few seconds.
 To speed up the search, fast.genomics keeps the mmseqs2 index in memory and runs the alignment step in parallel.
 The protein of interest need not be in the fast.genomics database.